 Performs related duties as assigned.

-Education & Experience Requirements (typing "See Resume" in application will not be accepted)
+Education & Experience Requirements (typing "See Resume" in application will not be accepted): QUALIFICATIONS Knowledge of:

-Principles and practices of public and business administration.
+Principles, practices, and procedures of advanced business administration.

 Applicable federal, state, and local laws, regulatory codes, ordinances, and procedures relevant to assigned area of responsibility.